MicrosoftDocs/fabric-docs/docs/data-engineering/spark-detail-monitoring.md

 > [!NOTE]
 >
->The item snapshots feature doesn't support running notebook and high concurrency session.
+> The Notebook snapshots feature currently doesn't support notebooks that are in a running state or in a high-concurrency Spark session.

 ## Diagnostics